-However, that consistently high level of innovation wasn’t an automatic.
+However, that consistently high level of innovative ITSM wasn’t an automatic.
 It required a culture reset and the message that the company was going to embrace risk-taking instead of running from it.

-Getting the most out of your software development initiatives and your business’ overall approach to being agile means you have to be okay with making mistakes and adapting how you work just as quickly as what you’re working on.
-Companies that wait for the “perfect moment” to deploy a new feature, app or operational automation are those who’ll miss their chance to be the true innovators in their respective industries.
+Getting the most out of your software development and your overall approach to being agile means you have to be okay with making mistakes and quickly adapting how you work.
+Waiting for the perfect moment to deploy a new feature, app or ITSM automation means you'll miss your chance to be a true innovator in your industry.

 "If there is one thing we did particularly well at Domino's," Doyle told Investors Business Daily, "it's how we thought about investment and risk, and how that has driven growth in our business.
 We are simply not afraid of making mistakes.
 We have moved and changed this business at a pace that is dramatic and very unusual for a more traditional business."

-That logic became more deeply embedded within the organization with each passing year, even when their digital experiments went awry at first.
+That logic became more deeply embedded within the organization with each passing year, even when digital experiments went awry.
 A good example of this was the company’s Twitter integration, which led to rampant connectivity issues between the platform and their online pizza ordering interface.

 "We literally were breaking various things with Twitter all sorts of times, because they just weren't used to that type of commerce experience," Maloney told Wired back in 2016.
 "We were building and creating new APIs going back and forth between the two organizations."
 However, it’s precisely that boldness of spirit that has helped Domino’s reign supreme.

-As Doyle points out, no business should justify stale ITSM practices by falling back on a “do no harm” mindset:
+As Doyle points out, no business should justify a stale ITSM system by falling back on a “do no harm” mindset:

 "Often people feel far more remorse and guilt about something they do that doesn't work out well, than something they don't do that causes some amount of damage or lost opportunity [...]
 Some of the most damaging words ever written are the Hippocratic Oath, 'First, do no harm.'
 It doesn't say, 'go out and heal people.'
 It says don't do anything as a doctor that may actually hurt somebody.
 That slows down the pace of medicine, slows down innovation."